Selecting the right toothbrush for you and your family

 There are some medicated toothpastes available as well.
 These should be chosen based on the suggestion from a dental surgeon.
 Some of such toothpastes are:

 Sensitivity in teeth on consuming hot or cold food or beverages is a quite common problem.
-Toothpastes which reduce sensitivity contain potassium nitrate and other ingredients.
-Sensitivity in teeth is due to opening of channels in dentine of teeth with nerve fibres to variations in the mouth environment.
-Desensitising toothpastes block these channels and thus reduce pain or discomfort.
+Desensitising Toothpastes which reduce sensitivity contain potassium nitrate and other ingredients.
+Sensitivity in teeth is due to opening of channels in dentine of teeth with nerve fibers to variations in the mouth environment.
+Desensitizing toothpastes block these channels and thus reduce pain or discomfort.

-These contain ingredients like hydrogen peroxide which lighten the tooth colour.
+Whitening toothpastes: These contain ingredients like hydrogen peroxide which lighten the tooth color.
 Thus they make teeth look whiter and brighter.
 But they are not advisable in the long run as there is risk of enamel loss and tooth sensitivity.

-They are milder in action, have little or no fluoride and contain various flavouring agents to make the paste more acceptable to kids.
+Toothpaste for children: They are milder in action, have little or no fluoride and contain various flavoring agents to make the paste more acceptable to kids.

 It is not only what kind of toothbrush or paste you have chosen, but also the method of using them is what matters the most.
 Cultivate proper brushing techniques, reduce snacks in between food, increase fluid intake, chewing sugar free gums all reward you with strong teeth for lifetime.